NHS target to end long outpatient waits is missed

 Last September, the Scottish government missed another target, to eliminate two-year waits for planned hospital procedures.

-The latest PHS data shows 6,985 people still face a wait longer than two years for routine surgery, a reduction of 322 since the target date of 31 September last year.
+The PHS data shows 6,985 people still face a wait longer than two years for routine surgery, a reduction of 322 since the target date of 31 September last year.

 In total, the number of in and outpatients on hospital waiting lists across Scotland as of 31 March was 626,966, a small increase on the previous quarter.